 Every successful strategy starts with in-depth research.
 We worked with the leadership team to delve into the target audience and competition.
 We carried out customer, investor and team interviews – and held strategy workshops company-wide.
 This way, we had a unified consensus on the unique value proposition.

 The name Dexory was born from a workshop and development phase fusion – where the idea of Echolocation and Dexterity were central themes.
 The reflection of tech in the brand identity was paramount.
 So a shard shape became a key part of the visual identity, echoing the digital twin and the way robots map the physical world.
 In motion, the shard shows two sides of the warehouse, using colour to represent the physical and digital spaces.

-We worked with Dexory to develop a tone of voice and content strategy that would inform a copywriting brief and the basis of the customer journey flows and sitemap.
-Building on from this we developed content maps, wireframes and high fidelity prototypes, incorporating animated icons, video and illustration.
+The tone of voice was created to be sharp, clear and direct, mirroring the forward-thinking nature of the brand.
+Building on customer journey flows and sitemaps, we developed content plans, wireframes and high-fidelity prototypes, with animated icons, video and illustration.

 Fast-forwarding to two months post-launch, the stats didn’t lie.
 Direct website visitors increased by 27.3% and social channels were driving a traffic increase of 75.58%.
 The estimated PR coverage across logistics, tech and business publications was 931,500.
 And most importantly, Dexory had the powerful brand identity they needed to flourish in a competitive – yet rewarding – industry.